serbinskis/minecraft-plugins/SMPTweaks/README.md

 - /gamerule doEndPortal false

 ## No Advancements
-- Disable advancements per world with custom gamerule.
+Disable advancements per world with custom gamerule.
 - /gamerule doAdvancements false

 ## No Too Expensive
-- Removes "Too expensive" from anvils and allows you to spend any level if you have enough
+Removes "Too expensive" from anvils and allows you to spend any level if you have enough

 ## Repair With XP
 Allow repairing mending tools with XP.
 Put item with mending in offhand and crouch

 ## Better Lead
-Makes lead much longer and allow to lead almost any mob
+Makes lead much longer and allows to lead almost any mob

 ## Disable Invulnerability
 Removes 3s invulnerability when a player joins the server